jerrylammel/test_version_reading_by_Github/README.txt

 Would we be able to see the history of all the past commits done locally with Git?

 Let's see ...

+Now, head to GitHub and create a remote repository to check this out:-)